Marmoset: Behavior

 Marmosets are highly active, living in the upper canopy of forest trees, and feeding on insects, fruit, leaves, tack, sap, and gum.
-They have long lower incisors, which allow them to chew holes in tree trunks and branches to harvest the gum inside; some species are specialised feeders on gum.
+They have strong upper and long, bent lower incisors, which allow them to chew holes in tree trunks and branches to harvest the gum inside; some species are specialized feeders on gum.
+This behavior is known as tree-gouging.
+It allows for better diet consumption.
+It is a daily activity that takes half a day for them.
+Their claws are another foraging adaptation skill to their trees-living life style.

-Marmosets live in family groups of three to 15, consisting of one or two breeding females, an unrelated male, their offspring, and occasionally extended family members and unrelated individuals.
+Marmosets are social animals.
+They live in stable family groups of 3 to 15, consisting of one or two breeding females, an unrelated male, their offspring, and occasionally extended family members and unrelated individuals.
+Social hierarchy is seen in these family groups.
+Breeding pairs and one of the two breeding females are at the top of the hierarchy, followed by the rest of the family members that are determined and organized by age.
+The social hierarchy of marmosets can also be determined by scent and communication behaviors that include posture and verbal responses.
+Breeding female marmoset that is not dominant is considered lower rank and has a higher chance of successful mating with a male outside her family group.
 Their mating systems are highly variable and can include monogamy, polygyny, and polyandry.
 In most species, fraternal twins are usually born, but triplets are not unknown.
 Like other callitrichines, marmosets are characterized by a high degree of cooperative care of the young and some food sharing and tolerated theft.
 Adult males, females other than the mother, and older offspring participate in carrying infants.
-Father marmosets are an exceptionally attentive example of fathers within the animal kingdom, going as far as assisting their mates in giving birth, cleaning up afterbirth, and even biting the umbilical cords attaching their newborn offspring to their mothers.
+Father marmosets are an exceptionally attentive example of fathers within the animal kingdom, going as far as assisting their mates in giving birth, cleaning up afterbirth, carrying babies on their backs, and even biting the umbilical cords attaching their newborn offspring to their mothers.
 Most groups scent mark and defend the edges of their ranges, but whether they are truly territorial is unclear, as group home ranges greatly overlap.

-The favorite food of marmosets is carbohydrate-rich tree sap, which they reach by gnawing holes in trunks.
+The favorite food of marmosets is carbohydrate-rich tree sap, which they reach by gnawing holes in trunks, as well as insects and smaller animals.
 Their territories are centered on the trees that they regularly exploit in this way.
 The smaller marmosets venture into the very top of forest canopies to hunt insects that are abundant there.

 Marmosets use chirps, trills, and "phee" calls to communicate with each other.
 "Phee" calls are long-distance vocalizations that help monkeys identify each other's locations.
 Marmosets have been observed to use distinctive "phee" calls for the different individuals in their group, similar to a human name.